Alon Lifshitz

-Early life
+Biography

 Alon Lifshitz was born in Tel Aviv.
 He served in the IDF as a combat soldier in the Givati Brigade and Artillery Corps.
-After his military service, he pursued a bachelor's degree in Business Administration (Finance) at IDC Herzliya, while interning in the Foreign Securities Trading Department at Mizrahi Bank.
+After his military service, he pursued a bachelor's degree in Business Administration at IDC Herzliya, while interning in the Foreign Securities Trading Department at Mizrahi Bank.
 After graduation, he worked at a consulting firm in Jerusalem that helped technology companies raise capital from governmental sources.

-In 2004, together with his wife, Tiferet, he founded SGI (Sales Gate International), which helped Israeli companies enter the European and Japanese markets.
-SGI specialized in identifying technologies, facilitating private investments and acquisitions, and supporting global technology vendors with complex procurement processes.
-Clients included NetOne Systems, Internix, and SoftBank.

-At the same time, Lifshitz represented major corporations and scouted Israeli tech startups on their behalf.
-Among the companies he worked with were British Telecom, Vodafone, IAG, and Fujitsu.

-Career in Venture Capital

-In 2010, Lifshitz joined Blumberg Capital to establish its Israeli investment office.
-At the time, the fund managed approximately $50 million.
-He built a high-quality investment portfolio for the firm, with notable deals including Credorax, Yotpo, BioCatch, Fundbox, Zooz, Cybellum, and IntSights.
-He served as a Managing Director, leaving the firm in April 2017, by which time Blumberg Capital managed over $800 million.

-In August 2017, together with his wife, he founded Hanaco Ventures, named after his grandmother, Hanna Cohen, a Holocaust survivor.

-Hanaco focuses primarily on early-stage and growth-stage Israeli startups and Israeli founders, investing across fields such as cybersecurity, AI, fintech, digital health, and hardware.
-Noteworthy impact investments include SpotitEarly (early cancer detection using dogs and AI) and Redefine Meat (alternative protein production).

-Since its inception, Hanaco has raised six funds, invested in more than 60 companies, and currently manages over $2 billion.
-Prominent portfolio companies include: Yotpo, SpotitEarly, Creature Comforts, Guardz, CHEQ, Pontera, and others.

-Hanaco has been consistently ranked among the most active VC firms in Israel.
+He founded Sales Gate International in 2004.
+In 2010, Lifshitz joined the venture capital Blumberg Capital, before founding one in 2017 together with his wife, called Hanaco Ventures.

 In 2024, following the collapse of Vesttoo, a startup suspected of large-scale financial fraud, Hanaco Ventures’ co-founder and managing partner Pasha Romanovski stepped down from the firm.
 Romanovski had led Hanaco’s investment in Vesttoo and served on its board of directors.
-In the aftermath of the scandal, Lifshitz published a public statement clarifying that he had no connection to another individual named Alon Lifshitz-one of Vesttoo’s co-founders-emphasizing that the two are entirely unrelated.

-In 2025, he began establishing a new investment fund, Aurelius Capital, which focuses on dual-use and defense-related technologies.
 In June of that year, it was announced that Hanaco would stop raising new capital and had no plans to launch additional funds.